antz22/ultimate-guide-to-flutter/README.md

     List<String> people() {
         return ['John', 'Doe'];
     }

+Asynchronous functions are functions that can execute different commands at the same time - asynchronously.
+An example of how this would be useful is in calling APIs.
+If our function calls an API and assigns a variable to the API's response but our widget is waiting for this function to finish in order to build, we might need to make this function asynchronous, allowing it to run in the background (at the same time), letting other commands (like the building of the widgets) after the API call to run in the meantime.

+If we ever need our function to wait for some line of code to finish before we continue, we simply precede the code with the keyword, 'await'.

 For asynchronous functions, add the 'async' keyword between the parentheses and the curly braces, and enclose the return type in 'Future<return type>'.